university-of-york/research-it-documentation/docs/source/getting_started/data_management_and_user_quota.rst

 Dropoff service
 ---------------

-The York `DropOff Service <https://www.york.ac.uk/it-services/services/dropoff/>`_ is a web page that lets you easily and securely exchange files up to 128G with university staff and students or external people.
+The York `DropOff Service <https://www.york.ac.uk/it-services/services/dropoff/>`_ is a web page that lets you easily and securely exchange files up to 128G with University staff and students or external people.
 Files are automatically deleted after 14 days and all files are transferred across the network `securely encrypted <https://dropoff.york.ac.uk/security>`_.